tfgg/yournextmep/_candidates/eu2014/ukip/paul-nuttall.md

 person: paul-nuttall
 region: north-west
 party: ukip
-title: North West - UKIP - Paul Nuttall
+title: Paul Nuttall is running for MEP in North West for UKIP
 incumbent: true
 ---